sanjanaa1009/Intrusion-detection/README.md

 5. **Real-time Detection**: Continuously analyzes incoming logs for intrusions and records the results on the blockchain.

 ## 🚀 Features
-- **Real-time Log Monitoring**: The system can detect suspicious activity in real-time.
+- **Log Monitoring**: The system can detect suspicious activity in by monitoring the logs.
 - **ML Anomaly Detection**: Uses machine learning models to identify unusual patterns or attacks.
 - **Blockchain Logging**: All intrusion events are logged on the blockchain for secure and immutable record-keeping.
 - **Scalability**: The system is designed to be scalable to handle large amounts of log data.